ashtotakoe/battleship-websocket-server/README.md

 # Battleship WebSocket Server

 This is a WebSocket server for playing the classic Battleship game together.
 Players can connect to game rooms and compete against each other in real-time.
+The server is built with Node.js and also implements reactive patterns.

+## Tech stack

+- Node.js
+- TypeScript
+- RxJS
+- WebSockets (ws)

 ## Installation